-A couple of weeks ago, I made what turned out to be an inspired decision, to attend a TALK (Third Age Learning at Kwantlen) presentation.
-Author Bruce Grierson shared his life-altering/improving experiences when he became Olga's side-kick in order to research and write What Makes Olga Run?
+A couple of weeks ago, I made an inspired decision to attend a TALK (Third Age Learning at Kwantlen) presentation.
+Author Bruce Grierson shared his life-altering and life-improving experiences when he became Olga's side-kick in order to research and write What Makes Olga Run?

 What does make Olga run?

 Bruce discovered that the ingredients that made Olga run and volunteer and bowl and garden and paint and cook and all the other things she did, boiled down to this list of seven factors:

 You may have heard that sitting is the new smoking and for Olga, who was rarely still for more than half an hour, this accrued interest in her bank of longevity.
 She rested, but then she got up to do something else.
 Olga had created her own Blue Zone in West Vancouver.
 Blue Zones are pockets around the world, such as Ikaria, Greece and Okinawa, Japan, where people live longer and better.

 Recently, a sixteen-year long study involving 5000 participants has challenged the claim that sitting invites an early death.
 According to this article in Science News, it's not the sitting that's the problem, but rather, the lack of activity.

 So, ask yourself what you can do to get more active - around your home, at work and even on vacation.
 Make the reason important enough to warm up your engine and get you in gear.
 Pump up the volume and put your heart and muscles to work.
 I don't know about you, but I want to be an active driver in my twilight years; not just a passenger collapsed in my recliner.
 So, in spite of living with rheumatoid arthritis, I will make every move count for as much as I can, doing what I can, when I can.

 So, you may not want to become a track star, but you can become more active.
 It's good for your heart and it's good for your brain.